lw8192/Red-Team-Rising/CheatSheets/Enumeration.md

 More scan types:

     -T0 or T1 (evade IDS or firewall detection)
-    -sN (TCP NULL scan - no response if open or blocked by firewall)
+    -sN (TCP NULL scan - no response if open or blocked by firewall, stealthiest)
     -sF (TCP FIN scan - no response if open or blocked by firewall) -sX (TCP XMAS scan - FINE/PSH/URG - no response if open or blocked by firewall)